Harry J. Anslinger: Campaign assessment

-Some critics of Anslinger claim his campaign against cannabis had a hidden agenda rooted in commercial interests not societal welfare.
-One example of this is that the E. I. DuPont De Nemours and Company industrial firm, petrochemical interests and William Randolph Hearst conspired together to create the highly sensational anti-cannabis campaign so as to eliminate hemp as an industrial competitor to synthetic materials.
-However, the DuPont Company and industrial historians have dismissed any link between development of nylon and changes in the laws relating to hemp (cannabis); pointing out nylon was a huge success from the start.
-It was not until 1934, and his fourth year in office, that Anslinger considered cannabis to be a serious threat to American society (Wallace Carothers first synthesized nylon on February 28, 1935).
-This was part of a worldwide trend, unrelated to racial or industrial issues in America; The League of Nations had already implemented restrictions on cannabis in the beginning of the 1930s, and many states in the U.S. had started restricting it in the years before Anslinger was appointed.
-In 1935, both President Franklin D. Roosevelt and his attorney general publicly supported the campaign.
-Anslinger's efforts were part of the government's broader push to alarm the public about the danger of recreational drugs and to outlaw them.
-He did this with reference to his own agenda.
+It was not until 1934, and his fourth year in office, that Anslinger considered cannabis to be a serious threat to American society.
+This was part of a worldwide trend, unrelated to racial or industrial issues in America.
+The League of Nations had already implemented restrictions on cannabis in the beginning of the 1930s, and many states in the U.S. had started restricting it in the years before Anslinger was appointed.

+In 1935, President Franklin D. Roosevelt and his attorney general publicly supported the campaign.
+Anslinger's efforts were part of the government's broader push to alert the public about the danger of recreational drugs.

-The La Guardia Committee, promoted in 1939 by New York Mayor Fiorello La Guardia, was the first in-depth study into the effects of smoking cannabis.
-It systematically contradicted claims made by the U.S. Treasury Department that smoking cannabis resulted in insanity, and determined that "the practice of smoking marihuana does not lead to addiction in the medical sense of the word."
-Released in 1944, the report infuriated Anslinger, who condemned it as unscientific.
+The La Guardia Committee, promoted by New York Mayor Fiorello La Guardia, conducted the first in-depth study of the effects of smoking cannabis, which was published in 1944.
+It contradicted claims made by the U.S. Treasury Department that smoking cannabis resulted in insanity, and determined that "the practice of smoking marihuana does not lead to addiction in the medical sense of the word."
+Anslinger condemned the report as unscientific.